drfisher/csv-locales/README.md

 To create locales use a CSV file which generated from a spreadsheet with [this structure](https://docs.google.com/spreadsheets/d/1ONVyE5iwe7Hjg74eUQ5WdJjQ7i8kWNcbfXI-uh3bvdc/edit?usp=sharing).

+You can use it as a [grunt task](https://www.npmjs.com/package/grunt-csv-locales) or as in example below:

     var csvLocales = require('csv-locales');

     var params = {